Carrie Underwood Hits Stage for the First Time Since Life-Changing Accident

 She's baaaaaack and better than ever!

-Five months to the day since Carrie Underwood had a "freak random accident" in which she broke her wrist and injured her face, the "Before He Cheats" singer has made her public debut on stage at tonight's 2018 ACM Awards.
+Almost five months to the day since Carrie Underwood had a "freak random accident" in which she broke her wrist and injured her face, the "Before He Cheats" singer has made her public debut on stage at tonight's 2018 ACM Awards.

 In the highly anticipated comeback, Carrie sang her brand new single "Cry Pretty" for the first time ever during the star-studded award show in Las Vegas.
-For the performance, the singer donned a glittering ensemble and showed off her big vocals.
+For the performance, the singer showed off her big vocals while donning a glittering ensemble.

+Of course, fans were dying to get a glimpse at the singer's face, which looked flawless as ever, after telling she'd required 40-50 facial stitches.

-The singer, who is nominated for Female Vocalist of the Year and Vocal Event of the Year, has kept a low profile as she's healed in private—but tonight is her first time on stage since the life-changing fall last fall.
+The singer, who was nominated for Female Vocalist of the Year and Vocal Event of the Year, has kept a low profile as she's healed in private—but tonight is her first time on any stage or in public since the life-changing fall last fall.

+Soon after her performance, which was met with a standing ovation, the singer took home the award for Vocal Event of the Year for "Fighter" with Keith Urban.

+While accepting the award, Carrie said, "Thank you for having me, I'm still kind of shaky right now.
+Thank you guys, thank you country radio, fans, oh my gosh, thank you."

 On Nov.
 12, two days after she co-hosted the 2017 CMA Awards, Carrie's rep told E!
 News in a statement.
 "On Friday night, Carrie Underwood took a hard fall on some steps outside her home.
 While there were no life-threatening injuries, she was taken to the hospital to be treated.
 She sustained multiple injuries including a broken wrist and some cuts and abrasions from the fall."